bubbajoe/bubbajoe.dev/md/projects/dataqueen.md

 Depending on what fields need to be accessed, the query time can be signifigantly reduced because of the Apache Arrow columnar format.

 To run a query on a dataset, you first need to register the dataset as a tableww m.
 This can take up over a minute depending on the size of the dataset.

+# Challenges

+For most companies, the primary challenge will be setting up ETL pipelines to transfer data from your source database(s) to object storage, usually in the form of parquet or jsonl files.
+This can be an ongoing process, as you may need to add, update, or remote tables and perhaps even add new data sources.
+ETL pipelines can be batched or streamed, depending on your requirements.

 # Self-hosting